ivanievillpuff/LinqContraband/README.md

 ### LC008: Sync-over-Async

 In web apps, threads are a limited resource.
 Blocking a thread to wait for SQL (I/O) means that thread can't serve other users.
 Under load, this causes "Thread Starvation", leading to 503 errors even if CPU is low.

+**👶 ELI10:** Imagine a waiter taking your order, then walking into the kitchen and staring at the chef for 20 minutes until the food is ready.
+No one else gets served.
+That's Sync-over-Async.
+Async means the waiter takes the order and goes to serve other tables while the food cooks.

 **❌ The Crime:**